-When you’re looking for a dog name, it makes sense to look at the things that you love for a little bit of inspiration.
+When you’re deciding what you should name your dog, it makes sense to look at the things that you love for a little bit of inspiration.
 You can take a name from just about anywhere, so it does make sense that many people choose to pick a name that comes from their favorite forms of entertainment.

 One popular source of names is anime.
 A specific style of animation that hails from Japan, it’s an internationally renowned form of art that has a lot of appeal across the board.
 There are thousands of different anime out there, with enough names available that just about anyone could find a great name for his or her dog from one of these shows.